 Katherine Ocello is a mother, wife, faithful lay Catholic, and blogger in her spare time.
-Her words from a week ago resonate today and will likely do so in the days, months, and years ahead.
+Her words from two years ago resonate today and will likely do so in the days, months, and years ahead.
 Hers is a message so many faithful Catholics need to hear today.
 We need not be discouraged at the state of affairs; rather, as Katherine wisely says, let's look to the saints - these holy men and women of our Catholic tradition - as an example of what we, ourselves, are each called upon to do each day.
-For Katherine's poignant message, used with the generous permission of the author, please click on the image.
+For Katherine's poignant message, "Such a Time As This," used with the generous permission of the author, please click on the image.
 Peace be with you!